© 2026 Aspen Public Radio

 Members of the Hope Squad at Aspen High School hand out doughnuts to students on Nov.
 9 in the high school cafeteria.
 The effort is part of Aspen Hope Week, a five-day series of events to raise awareness about avenues of support for mental health issues.

-Members of AHS’s Hope Squad are trained to recognize the warning signs of suicide and to connect those needing help with trusted adults.
+Students in the club are trying to prevent teen suicide among their peers.
+They're trained to recognize the warning signs of suicide and connect classmates who need help with trusted adults.

-They documented cases where kids at risk of suicide confided in their friends before reaching out to an adult.
+The original program began in Provo, Utah, where school administrators searched for a peer-to-peer model that would help reduce teen suicides.
+They documented cases where kids at risk of self-harm confided in their friends before reaching out to an adult.

 School district officials surveyed the student body about which of their classmates were kind and easy to talk to, and those students were invited to be a part of the Hope Squad and trained to intervene when their peers showed some of the warning signs of suicide.